gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "*Teppate me peua!
 Netahante adj auje!*" Jaromir ordered.
 Rough hands picked Erileine up and carried her across the stone floor to lay her down beside Razi.
-The paralysis vanished as quickly as it had happened, its sudden absence leaving her shivering uncontrollably.
+The paralysis vanished as quickly as it had come, leaving her shivering uncontrollably.

 "Now watch," Jaromir said.
 "Watch, so that your people will know what change has come."
 Drawing a pair of gloves from his belt, he picked up